Updated: June 11, 2019

 At this point, nothing has really changed in my life except my mindset – but that’s already a big change!

-I stopped hating my job, and I started feeling excited every morning because in my mind – each day at work earns me income that takes me closer to my goal.
+I stopped complaining about my job, and I started feeling excited every morning because in my mind – each day at work earns me income that takes me closer to my goal.

 Each payday, I am progressing towards getting out of debt, and creating my emergency fund.
 Meanwhile, I was able to minimize my expenses because instead of going out on weekends, I spent it at home reading I.T. books.